Skip to main content

 VAT vs Sales Tax

-From your perspective as an online business owner, VAT and sales tax are more similar than they are different.
+From your perspective as an online business owner, VAT and sales tax are basically the same.
 It’s just that VAT is the most common consumption tax system in the world, while sales tax exists only in the United States.

 That said, the primary difference between VAT and sales tax lies in how the taxes are applied throughout the production chain.